The Lion King (2019 film): Plot

-In the Pride Lands of Africa, a pride of lions rule over the animal kingdom from Pride Rock.
-King Mufasa and Queen Sarabi present their newborn son, Simba, to the gathering animals by Rafiki the mandrill, the kingdom's shaman and advisor.
+In the Pride Lands of Tanzania, a pride of lions rule over the kingdom from Pride Rock.
+King Mufasa and Queen Sarabi's newborn son, Simba, is presented to the gathering animals by Rafiki the mandrill, the kingdom's shaman and advisor.
+Mufasa's younger brother, Scar, covets the throne.

-Mufasa shows Simba the Pride Lands and explains to him the responsibilities of kingship and the "circle of life," which connects all living things.
-Mufasa's younger brother, Scar, covets the throne and plots to get rid of Mufasa and Simba, so he may become king.
-One day, Simba and his best friend Nala explore an elephant graveyard, where they are chased by a clan of spotted hyenas led by the ruthless Shenzi.
-Mufasa hears about the incident from his majordomo, the hornbill Zazu, and rescues the cubs.
-Though upset with Simba for disobeying him and putting himself and Nala in danger, Mufasa forgives him and explains that the great kings of the past watch over them from the night sky, from which he will one day watch over Simba.
-Meanwhile, Scar, who planned the whole thing, visits the hyenas and convinces them to help him overthrow Mufasa in exchange for hunting rights in the Pride Lands.
+Mufasa shows Simba the Pride Lands and forbids him from exploring beyond its borders.
+He explains to Simba the responsibilities of kingship and the "circle of life", which connects all living things.
+Scar manipulates Simba into exploring an elephant graveyard beyond the Pride Lands.
+There, Simba and his best friend, Nala, are chased by a clan of spotted hyenas led by the ruthless Shenzi.
+Mufasa is alerted by his majordomo, the hornbill Zazu, and rescues the cubs.
+Though disappointed with Simba for disobeying him and endangering himself and Nala, Mufasa forgives him.
+He explains that the great kings of the past watch over them from the night sky, from which he will one day watch over Simba.
+Scar visits the hyenas and convinces them to help him kill Mufasa and Simba in exchange for hunting rights in the Pride Lands.

-Scar sets a trap for his brother and nephew, luring Simba into a gorge and having the hyenas drive a large herd of wildebeest into a stampede that will trample him.
-He informs Mufasa of Simba's peril, knowing that he will rush to save him.
-Mufasa saves Simba but ends up hanging perilously from the gorge's edge.
-Scar refuses to help Mufasa, instead sending him falling to his death.
-He then tricks Simba into thinking that the tragedy was his fault and tells him to leave the Pride Lands and never return.
-He orders the hyenas to kill him, but Simba escapes.
-Scar tells the pride that the stampede killed Mufasa and Simba and steps forward as the new king, allowing the hyenas to live in the Pride Lands.
+Scar sets a trap for Simba and Mufasa.
+He lures Simba into a gorge and signals the hyenas to drive a large herd of wildebeest into a stampede to trample him.
+Scar alerts Mufasa, who saves Simba and tries to escape the gorge; he begs for Scar's help, but Scar betrays Mufasa by throwing him into the stampede to his death.
+Scar then deceives Simba into believing that Mufasa's death was his fault and tells him to leave the kingdom and never return.
+He then orders the hyenas to kill Simba, who escapes.
+Unaware of Simba's survival, Scar tells the pride that the stampede killed both Mufasa and Simba, and steps forward as the new king, allowing the hyenas into the Pride Lands.